namratacodes/AstroLive-Daily/README.md

 ## The problem

 AstroLive today is a **pull** product: users must remember it exists, open the platform, and actively seek out a consultation.
-That creates three structural weaknesses;
+That creates three structural weaknesses:

-1. **No organic growth loop.** Nothing about using AstroLive naturally produces a new user.
+- **No organic growth loop.** Nothing about using AstroLive naturally produces a new user.
-2. **No habit formation.** There's no reason to open the app on a random Tuesday if nothing is happening there.
+- **No habit formation.** There's no reason to open the app on a random Tuesday if nothing is happening there.
-3. **Revenue is capped to active-seeking users** , anyone who doesn't proactively return generates nothing.
+- **Revenue is capped to active-seeking users** — anyone who doesn't proactively return generates nothing.

 ## The solution